– Satyakam Ray

 God, I have to become a Charlie Chaplin!

-Hope this ends, with my bondage gone,
+Hope this ends with my bondage gone,

-theatrics being done, actors are shunned.
+theatrics being done, and actors shunned.

 This is me, no pretend,